UU-Human-Evolution/1MB335/Lab2.md

 ## Questions:
 1. Are bats more closely related to horses than to cows?

-2. Both whales and seq cows originate from land-living animals.
+2. Both whales and sea cows originate from land-living animals.
 Do they have a common ancestor that transitioned from land-to-water or has this transition occurred twice independently?

 3. Are salamanders more closely related to frogs than to lizards?